Will AI replace designers in 2026? A data report

 The numbers that should end the panic

-Once you look at what each tool has to produce, the split makes sense.
+Once you look at what each tool has to produce, the code vs. design divide still holds.
 Code has to compile and pass tests, a narrow definition of "correct."
 A design has to understand why users bail at step two of checkout on mobile, or what the founder's actual fear is when they say "this feels corporate."
 AI doesn't clear that bar yet.

 Now look at jobs.
-Traditional graphic design roles grow 2–3% through 2034.
-UX, UI, and product design roles grow 16% in the same window.
-Global picture by 2030: 170M new roles created, 92M displaced, net +78M.
+Traditional graphic design roles grow 2-3% through 2034.
+UX, UI, and product design roles are projected to grow 7-8% in the same window (BLS groups them with web developers).
+The official BLS number is the floor.
+The on-the-ground picture is sharper: 82% of design leaders say their org's need for designers has increased or stayed the same (Figma 2026), with many reporting 10-25% active growth in headcount demand.
+Global picture by 2030: 170M new roles created, 92M displaced, net +78M (WEF Future of Jobs 2025).
 The split is already visible.
-Strategy and problem-solving scale.

-On money: workers with AI skills earn 56% more than peers without them.
-Design managers and leads working inside AI-augmented systems are commanding $160K–$190K.
+On money: workers with AI skills earn 56% more than peers without them (PwC 2025 Global AI Jobs Barometer).
+Design managers and leads inside AI-augmented teams are commanding $160K-$190K.

 The 60% problem